trevorcharlesmiller/pixraw/doc/user-guide.md

 3. **Export your keepers:** Copy the selected photos to a destination folder of your choice.

 ### 1. Open a Folder
 When you launch PixRAW you are greeted with the home screen.
 It contains a single button that allows you to open a folder.
-Click on it and you are greeted with a standard Linux file / folder picker dialog box.
+Click on it, and you are greeted with a standard Linux file / folder picker dialog box.
 Select the folder that contains your RAW photos.

 <img src="images/pixraw-start-screen.png" alt="PixRAW Home Screen" width="600">